Generational Marketing: A Guide

 How To Market To Generation Z?

 Authenticity of the product is the key.
 They look for relevant, brief, and credible information while making purchases.
-Therefore, real people's testimonials, reviews, star ratings, feedback, etc., go a long way in attracting Generation Z.
+Therefore, real people’s testimonials, reviews, star ratings, and feedback go a long way in attracting Generation Z.

-Moreover, they are not just looking for a product; instead, they are looking for a brand that shares the same values as theirs.
-Therefore, they run after customised offerings and the best personal experiences.
+Moreover, they are not just looking for a product; instead, they are looking for a brand that shares the same values as theirs, particularly around mental health, sustainability, and social justice.
+They run after customised offerings and the best personal experiences.
+Over 80% of Gen Z will actively consider whether a brand’s values align with their own before making a purchase.

 A GenZ prefers products that are: